HCL-TECH-SOFTWARE/launch-cloud-docs/docs/hcl-launch-relay-prod-README.md

 ## Chart Details
 * This chart deploys a single instance of the DevOps Deploy agent relay that may be scaled to multiple instances.
 * Includes a StatefulSet workload object
+* **NOTE:**  Helm Chart versions are independent from DevOps Deploy Product Versions.
+One of the values that you will specify in the values.yaml file used during deployment of the product will be the version of DevOps Deploy Agent Relay that that you wish to install.
+The best practice is to use the latest available Helm chart and then select the product version that you wish to deploy.

 ## Prerequisites